biobankinguk/biobankinguk/elastic-search/AZURE.md

 `tcpping <elastic-search-private-ip>:9200`

 However, since the private IP address of the Virtual Machine is dynamic, it is much better to connect to the Elastic Search instance via it's internal hostname.

-This hostname is resolved by the V-Net's DNS server.
+The internal hostname of the virtual machine is based on the virtual machine's resource name, and is resolved by the DNS server on the virtual network.

 `tcpping <elastic-search-name>.internal.cloudapp.net:9200`